-As with any surgical procedure there are associated risks and benefits.
+As with any surgical procedure, there are associated risks and benefits.
 While there may be a decrease in the need for glasses some patients may notice rings around lights at night.
 These side effects may make it more difficult to drive at night or perform tasks in low light conditions.
-While virtually everyone experiences an improvement in vision after cataract surgery, some people will have better uncorrected vision than others.
+While virtually everyone experiences an improvement in vision after cataract surgery, some people will have a better-uncorrected vision than others.
 Therefore, it is important to discuss the potential risks and benefits with your doctor.

 The accommodating is flexible and able to change focus in response to an effort by our focusing muscles in our eyes just as the natural lens does for people under the age of forty.
 The Crystalens has the great advantage of allowing virtually all patients to see at both distance and intermediate distances without using glasses.
 It is particularly good for driving, computers, cell phones, and newspaper sized print.